AmmarHatiya/Undergraduate-Thesis/README.md

 ## Thesis Abstract

-Extracting information from images is an increasingly prominent task due to its expand- ing utility and applications.
-Generating knowledge-aware questions (and answers) from images is a more novel approach that complements traditional image analysis techniques, and offers an interpretive method for understanding visual content.
-Knowledge-aware questions are designed to prompt responses that extract relevant information from only the subject image.
-We have conducted a comparative study to examine various techniques of generating knowledge-based questions from images, including prompt engineering of the latest large multimodal model (GPT-4V).
-Utilizing the model, we have employed various prompts aimed at providing context through both categorization and few-shot learning techniques.
-Alongside this, we employed a sequence-to-sequence (Seq2seq) model for textual question generation, anchored in Semantic Role Labels, which used LLM-generated captions of the images as its input.
-We observed that the proposed categorization method delivered the best results on the quantitative metrics (ROUGE-L, METEOR, Semantic Similarity, etc.).
+Extracting information from images is an increasingly prominent task due to its everexpanding utility and applications.
+Generating knowledge-based questions (and answers) from images is a more novel approach of this that complements traditional image analysis techniques, offering a more interpretive method for understanding visual content.
+Knowledge-based questions are designed to prompt responses that extract relevant information from the subject image.
+In this study, we developed and examined various techniques for performing Knowledge-Based Visual Question Generation (K-VQG).
+These techniques included prompt engineering utilizing the latest large multimodal model
+(GPT-4 Vision) and employing sequence-to-sequence (Seq2Seq) models with semantic role labels (SRLs).
+Within the study, we employed various prompts aimed at providing context through both categorization and few-shot learning techniques.
+Alongside this, we implemented a sequence-to-sequence (Seq2seq) model for textual question generation, anchored in Semantic Role Labels, using LLM-generated captions of the images as its input.
+We observed that the proposed 2-shot learning method delivered the best results on the quantitative metrics (Semantic Similarity, METEOR, etc.).

 ## Contents